2016–17 Buffalo Bulls women's basketball team

-The 2016–17 Buffalo Bulls women's basketball team represents the University at Buffalo during the 2016–17 NCAA Division I women's basketball season.
-The Bulls, led by fifth-year head coach Felisha Legette-Jack, play their home games at Alumni Arena as members of the East Division of the Mid-American Conference.
+The 2016–17 Buffalo Bulls women's basketball team represented the University at Buffalo during the 2016–17 NCAA Division I women's basketball season.
+The Bulls, led by fifth-year head coach Felisha Legette-Jack, played their home games at Alumni Arena as members of the East Division of the Mid-American Conference.
 They finished the season 22–10, 10–8 in MAC play to finish in third place in the East Division.
-They advanced to the semifinals of the MAC women's tournament where they lost to Toledo.
-Despite having 22 wins, they weren't invited to a postseason tournament.
+They advanced to the semifinals of the MAC women's tournament, where they lost to Toledo.
+Despite having 22 wins, they were not invited to a postseason tournament.